 We have audited Kratos Defense & Security Solutions, Inc.'s internal control over financial reporting as of December 25, 2011, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-The Company's management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying Management's Report on Internal Control Over Financial Reporting (Management's Report).
+The Company's management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting included in the accompanying Management's Report on Internal Control Over Financial Reporting (Management's Report).
 Our responsibility is to express an opinion on the Company's internal control over financial reporting based on our audit.
-Our audit of, and opinion on, the Company's internal control over financial reporting of Herley Industries, Inc., Integral Systems, Inc. and SecureInfo Corporation, wholly owned subsidiaries, whose financial statements reflect total assets and revenues constituting 53.9% and 34.5% percent, respectively, of the related consolidated financial statement amounts as of and for the year ended December 25, 2011.
-As indicated in Management's Report, Herley Industries, Inc., Integral Systems, Inc. and SecureInfo Corporation were acquired during 2011 and therefore, management's assertion on the effectiveness of the Company's internal control over financial reporting excluded internal control over financial reporting of Herley Industries, Inc., Integral Systems, Inc. and SecureInfo Corporation.
+Our audit of, and opinion on, the Company's internal control over financial reporting of Herley Industries, Inc., Integral Systems, Inc. and SecureInfo Corporation, wholly owned subsidiaries, whose financial statements reflect total assets and revenues constituting 53.1% and 33.4%, respectively, of the related consolidated financial statement amounts as of and for the year ended December 25, 2011.
+As indicated in Management's Report, Herley Industries, Inc., Integral Systems, Inc. and SecureInfo Corporation were acquired during 2011 and therefore, management's assertion on the effectiveness of the Company's internal control over financial reporting of Herley Industries, Inc., Integral Systems, Inc., Integral control over financial reporting excluded internal control over financial reporting of Herley Industries, Inc., Integral Systems, Inc., Integral Sys